ietf-rats/draft-birkholz-rats-network-device-subscription/draft-birkholz-rats-network-device-subscription-01v2020-09-16.md

 ### TPM 1.2 Quote

 The {{RFC8639}} notification format includes the \<eventTime\> object.
 This can be used to determine the amount of time subsequent to the initial subscription each notification was sent.
-However this time is not part of the signed results which are returned from the Quote, and therefore is not trustworthy as objects returned in the Quote.
-Therefore a Verifier MUST periodically issue a new nonce, and receive this nonce within a TPM quote response in order to ensure the freshness of the results.
-This can be done using the \<tpm12-challenge-response-attestation\> RPC from {{-rats-yang-tpm}}.
+However, this time is not part of the signed results which are returned from the Quote, and therefore is not trustworthy as objects returned in the Quote.
+In consequence, a Verifier MUST periodically issue a new nonce, and receive this nonce within a TPM quote response in order to ensure the freshness of the results.
+A new nonce is provided to the Verifier using the \<tpm12-challenge-response-attestation\> RPC from {{-rats-yang-tpm}}.

 ### TPM 2 Quote

-When the Attester includes a TPM2 compliant cryptoprocessor, internal time-related counters are included within the signed TPM Quote.
-By including a initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
-And then as shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can the be appraised for freshness based on the predictable incrementing of these time-related countersr.
+When an Attester includes a TPM2 compliant cryptoprocessor, internal time-related counters are included within a signed TPM Quote.
+By including an initial nonce in the {{RFC8639}} subscription request, fresh values for these counters are pushed as part of the first TPM Quote returned to the Verifier.
+As shown by {{-TUDA}}, subsequent TPM Quotes delivered to the Verifier can the be appraised for freshness based on the predictable increments of these time-related counters.

 The relevant internal time-related counters defined within {{TPM2.0}} can be seen within \<tpms-clock-info\>.
 These counters include the \<clock\>, \<reset-counter\>, and \<restart-counter\> objects.
 The rules for appraising these objects are as follows: